HeathHowren/HQ-Trivia-Bot/README.md

-#  HQ Trivia Bot using OCR and Web Scraper
+#  HQ Trivia Bot using OCR and Web Scraping

 ## Introduction